Skip Navigation

 Bus transportation is provided for Blanchet students in the morning and afternoon.
 Buses pick up students in the parking lots of the four Salem Catholic churches, and buses are available to take students back to the parish lots after school.

-* St. Joseph bus stops on the Chemeketa St. side of the church after school on regular school days.
-It stops on the Center St. side in the mornings and after school on half days.
+* St. Joseph bus stops on the Chemeketa Street side of the church after school on regular school days.
+It stops on the Center Street side in the mornings and after school on half days.